TNG/if-webpage-plugins/README.md

 npm link
 ```

-int the root directory.
+in the root directory.
 (If husky fails with a permission error, executing `chmod +x ./node_modules/husky/lib/bin.js`, also from the root directory, will probably help.)

 ## Example Usage (manifest file)

 Also see `example-manifests` directory.

+Note: This manifest was tested with v0.7.1 of the Impact Framework (IF).
+Since its interface is still subject to change, it cannot be guaranteed that this manifest and the plugins will work with future versions of IF.

 ```yaml
 name: webpage-impact-demo